Submissions are OPEN!

 The Ghastling is a biannual magazine publishing literary fiction and illustration devoted to psychological horror, folk horror, ghost stories and the macabre.
 If you would like to submit, please read the following guidelines, and keep an eye on our Facebook and Twitter accounts for announcements about submission windows.

 Magazine Submission Guidelines

 I wish I didn’t have to state the following but a ‘choice’ selection from previous submissions tell me I do so I am: Please do not address me as Sir or Sirs.
 I am a woman and my name is written clearly above.
-Please do not submit anything that graphically depicts sex abuse, animal abuse, rape, gratuitous torture and gore.
+Please do not submit anything that graphically depicts sexual abuse, animal abuse, rape, gratuitous torture and gore.
 Erotic horror does not belong here either.

 Instead, please send: psychological horror, quiet horror, folk horror, hauntings, ghost stories and the darkness of the human mind.
 And anything with a strange or macabre bent.
 Be as imaginative as possible.
 Subvert the ordinary.
 Your mind can take you anywhere and I always want a story to take me to an unfamiliar place.

 If you are still unsure what we like, buy a copy of the magazine.

 We are a culturally-inclusive magazine that does not tolerate racism, sexism, homophobia or prejudice towards people with disabilities.
 We particularly welcome works by women and people from ethnically-diverse and marginalised backgrounds.

 Please submit a sample of your work with a short bio and covering letter to Rebecca Parfitt/Rhys Owain Williams: email@example.com .
 Be as creative and ghoulish as you wish, but please familiarise yourself with the magazine before you submit to see what we like.